vortex-es/vortex-es.github.io/markets/solar.md

 -<a href="mailto:patricia.puig@vortex.es?subject=Solar Validation">Request</a> our validation withe-paper including comparisons against measurements in all continents
 -->

--<a href="http://interface.vortex.es/signup" target="blank">Sign up</a> to get access to our free Interface
+-<a href="http://interface.vortex.es/signup">Sign up</a> to get access to our free Interface
 <!--
 with clickable long-term reports worldwide
 -->